Cardinalidae: Field characteristics

 The grosbeaks, seedeaters, and cardinals have large bills, while Granatellus and buntings have small bills.
-The cardinalid tanagers have stout, near-pointed bills, with some species of Piranga having serrations along the edge of their upper bills.
+The cardinalid tanagers have stout, nearly pointed bills, with some species of Piranga having serrations along the edges of their upper bills.
 Bill shape is not always an indicator of species' relationships, however, as the various species of blue cardinalid species, like the blue grosbeak (Passerina caerulea) and Cyanoloxia grosbeaks, are related to the buntings.
 Similarly, the cardinalid tanagers are closer to the cardinals and masked grosbeaks (see more in the systematics section).
 The head is medium to large, with a medium neck length.
 Cardinalid species bodies range from small to medium, with lengths of 11 to 28 cm (4.5 to 11 in).
 Legs are also short to medium in length.
 The wings are medium and pointed.
 Cardinalids have nine visible primary feathers, with the tenth primary feather shorter than the others.

 The plumages in cardinalids are sexually dichromatic.
 In many species, the males are bright red, orange, blue, or black.
 In most temperate species, however, males molt between seasons, such that non-breeding males will somewhat resemble the females of their species.
 These species, such as the indigo bunting (Passerina cyanea), exhibit a complex molt cycle going through four different stages of plumage within their first year of life.
 From spring to summer, birds start with juvenile plumage to supplemental plumage, then change to a first basic (non-breeding) plumage from fall to winter, and finally reach the first alternate (breeding) plumage.
-Adults will typically have the basic two molt cycle changing to basic or partial in the late summer or fall, and then back to alternate again in the spring.
+Adults typically have the basic two molt cycle change to basic or partial in late summer or fall, and then return to alternate again in the spring.
 Males of tropical species retain the same coloration year-round.
-Females of all species are drabber in coloration and are often a lighter color than the males.
+Females of all species are drabber in coloration and often lighter in color than males.

 The molting pattern in most cardinalids exhibits delayed plumage maturation, so that first-year male birds are in non-breeding plumage or an intermediate state.
 The molting pattern in cardinalids is divided into two types.
 A preformative molt is a partial molt where only the body feathers get replaced, but not the wing and tail feathers, which is seen in a lot of temperate and neotropical species.
 The second type is an eccentric preformative molt, in which only the outer primary and inner secondary feathers are replaced.
 This molt is seen in some species of Cyanoloxia and Passerina.